From Friction to Flow: Redesigning the Customer Configurator for Clarity and Completion

 Interaction Enhancements

 Added visual cues showing disabled state until prerequisites are met.
-Users are not allowed to select a software package unless an OS is selected.
+Example: Users are not allowed to select a software package unless an OS is selected.

 Interaction: Selecting “no thanks” in the OS category parts will showcase parts under the software category in it’s disabled state until an OS is selected